30 Small Living Room Design Ideas

 Now let's talk about the floor.
 When it comes to rugs, the bigger the better.
 A larger rug will make your room feel expansive without taking up significant space intended for your functional furniture.
 This is because bigger rugs do not break up the already small living room but anchor everything in one cohesive area, especially when large furniture pieces like the sectional sofa or console table are purposely pushed through the wall.

 Feel free to go bold with your rugs.
-Pieces with more prominent designs and colour combinations will not defeat the purpose, especially if the rug is big enough to fill the room until the edge.
+Pieces with more prominent designs and colour combinations will not defeat the purpose, especially if the rug is big enough to fill the room to the edge.
 You may also choose minimal patterns and neutral colours.
 Enhance your small living room by using sofas with tall and slim legs.

 11. Use Patterns and Accents to Your Advantage

-With minimalism on the front line when designing a small space, it's still important to create a well-balanced living room instead of contributing to bland and boring small living room decor.
-If you have a neutral base on your palette, accentuate your area by using patterns on your sofa cover, cushions, window treatment, rugs, or throws.
+Even with minimalism on the front line when designing a small space, it's still important to create a well-balanced living room instead of contributing to bland and boring small living room decor.
+If you have a neutral base on your palette, accentuate your area using patterns on your sofa cover, cushions, window treatment, rugs, or throws.
 Let's not forget about wallpapers that can effortlessly add depth to the design without literally taking up living room space.

 12. Make the Most of Your Vertical Space

 Let your vertical space stand out by opting for tall furniture pieces and long light fixtures.
-It will also help to utilise your walls as storage instead of getting smaller storage furniture that will take up your floor space.
+It will also help to utilise your walls as storage instead of getting smaller storage furniture that will take up floor space.
 Hanging shelves strategically placed beside the windows will help draw attention to the height of the small living room, making it look taller and less occupied.

 13. Play With Your Room’s Symmetry

-Some square small living room spaces call for symmetrical furniture arrangements.
+Some square, small living room spaces call for symmetrical furniture arrangements.
 A symmetrical room design provides a sense of cohesiveness and balance.
-This symmetry effortlessly freshens the mind since the straightforwardness of the design provides a clutter free feel.
+This symmetry effortlessly freshens the mind since the straightforwardness of the design provides a clutter-free feel.

 14. Or Asymmetry

 Another way to make a small living room look more spacious is to give it additional layers.
-You may create an asymmetrical design by pairing your sofa with stackable or foldable seats, or by creating an accent wall on one side of the room.
+You may create an asymmetrical design by pairing your sofa with stackable or foldable seats or by creating an accent wall on one side of the room.
 A small room can still be a busy place full of interesting décor, but make sure you choose a strong focal point to make the room look larger than it really is.